A

 What Answer Engine Optimization Means for Treatment Centers

-Answer engines (Google’s AI Overviews, ChatGPT, Perplexity, and others) don’t return a list of links and leave the user to decide what to read.
-They synthesize an answer from multiple sources and present it directly.
-The sources they cite get visibility.
-Everyone else effectively disappears from that interaction.
+Answer engines (Google’s AI Overviews, ChatGPT, Perplexity, and Gemini) don’t return a list of links.
+They synthesize an answer from many sources and present it directly.
+The sources cited inside that answer get visibility.
+Everyone else effectively disappears from the interaction.

 Key Takeaways

-• Answer engine optimization (AEO) is the practice of structuring content for citation in AI-generated answers, including Google AI Overviews, ChatGPT, Perplexity, and Gemini.
+• AEO structures content for citation in AI-generated answers, including Google AI Overviews, ChatGPT, Perplexity, and Gemini.
 AEO complements traditional SEO; it does not replace it.

-• The optimization target is different from SEO.
-Traditional SEO optimizes for click-through rate from the SERP.
-AEO optimizes for citation share inside the AI answer, where the user may never click through to the source.
+• The optimization target differs from SEO.
+Traditional SEO optimizes for click-through rate.
+AEO optimizes for citation share inside the AI answer, where the user may never click the source.

-• FAQPage, DefinedTerm, and HowTo schemas are foundational AEO elements, giving AI engines machine-readable signals about question-answer structure, definitions, and procedural content.
+• FAQPage, DefinedTerm, Speakable, and HowTo schemas are foundational AEO elements, signaling question-answer structure, definitions, voice-answer eligibility, and procedural content to AI engines.

-• Citation-ready structure means opening with a complete, snippet-tuned answer in 40-60 words, then expanding.
-The AI engine often cites the first paragraph; the rest of the page builds topical authority.
+• Citation-ready structure means opening with a 40-60 word snippet-tuned answer, then expanding.
+The AI engine often cites the first paragraph; the rest builds topical authority.

-• In behavioral health, AEO citation share is becoming the new top-of-funnel signal because AI Overviews are intercepting clicks on informational queries (what is rehab, signs of addiction, dual diagnosis).
-Citation share matters more than ranking position for these queries.
+• AEO citation share is becoming the new top-of-funnel signal in behavioral health because AI Overviews intercept clicks on informational queries (what is rehab, signs of addiction, dual diagnosis).

-• Most agencies sell AEO as a schema retrofit; real AEO requires content authority, named SME review for YMYL topics, and citation-ready structure layered on top.
-Schema alone is insufficient.
-The capability page on [Webserv’s AEO services](https://webserv.io/capabilities/content-seo/aeo/) covers the full operating model.
+• Schema-only AEO programs fail.
+Real AEO requires content authority, named SME review for YMYL topics, and citation-ready structure layered on top.

 Why It Matters for Patient Acquisition